Cappuccinuo/LeetCode/Tree/116. Populating Next Right Pointers in Each Node/README.md

 GIVEN: a binary tree with three field, left, right, next

-EFFECTL: populate each next pointer to point to its next right node.
+EFFECT: populate each next pointer to point to its next right node.
 If there is no next right node, the next pointer should be set to NULL.

+**Note:**

+- You may only use constant extra space.
+- You may assume that it is a perfect binary tree (ie, all leaves are at the same level, and every parent has two children).

 For example,
 Given the following perfect binary tree,